GeoMOER/moer-mpg-geoai/docs/units/_unit04/unit04-02_project_outline.md

 In addition to the above mentioned data sources you can of course freely search for other sources of spatial data, like e.g. [Geoportal NRW](https://www.geoportal.nrw/), [OpenStreetMap](https://www.openstreetmap.de/), [Kaggle](https://www.kaggle.com/), etc.

+You might also want to check out data sources related to LiDAR or digital elevation models, or use indices like the NDVI.

 You have also learnt to create your own shapefiles for obtaining training data.
 This could be well necessary if there is no available data set for your (specific) topic.

 # Feedback